IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 # Underlying implementation *will* change

 - `ember-template-imports` is an exploration addon to use template tags today
-- Content-tag spec for generic embedding in JS/TS
+- Content-tag spec for generic language embedding in JS/TS
   - Enables future design extensions, e.g. `<gql>` for GraphQL
   - Framework agnostic: other tools could reuse this format
 - New `content-tag` package